-Jails record telephone calls to maintain institutional security, not to provide prosecutors with a vast repository of communications involving incarcerated people and their families and friends to later be mined for potential evidence in criminal prosecutions.
-Despite this, the Middlesex County Prosecutor's Office wishes to launder an unconstitutional search through the Essex County Correctional Facility's security protocols.
-Neither the Fourth Amendment nor article I, paragraph 7 of the New Jersey Constitution permit the State to sidestep judicial oversight by delegating an intermediary to do its bidding.
-These constitutional provisions require only that the State secure a warrant before obtaining access to recorded conversations between people in jail and their friends and family to comb for inculpatory information.
+Jails record telephone calls to maintain institutional security, not to provide prosecutors with a repository of potential evidence.
+The Middlesex County Prosecutor's Office wishes to launder an unconstitutional search through the Essex County Correctional Facility's security protocols.
+Neither the Fourth Amendment nor article I, paragraph 7 permit the State to sidestep judicial oversight by delegating an intermediary to do its bidding.
+But these constitutional provisions hardly ask too much of the State: just that it secure a warrant before collecting recorded conversations between people in jail and their friends and family to comb for inculpatory information.

 The State suggests that incarcerated people surrender all privacy rights in their calls because they must consent to monitoring by jail staff for institutional security reasons.
-But privacy is not dispensed or waived in gross.
-It is not an allor-nothing right.
-It is a social expectation that resides with the information's owner or originator.
+But privacy is not a fixed status that attaches to information.
+It is not an all-or-nothing right.
+It is a shifting social expectation that resides with the information's owner or originator.
 Constitutionally, a person can reasonably expect to keep his information private from some onlookers but not others, and for some purposes but not others.

 Mark Jackson could not have reasonably expected to keep his telephone calls private from his jailers in their open efforts to promote internal security.
-But he could-and did-reasonably expect to keep the calls private from his prosecutors in their surreptitious efforts to gather evidence against him.
+He could-and did-reasonably expect to keep the calls private from his prosecutors in their surreptitious efforts to gather evidence against him.

 The Court cannot shut its eyes to the plain distinctions between these expectations without shunning the Fourth Amendment and more than three decades of constitutional jurisprudence in New Jersey.
-The New Jersey Supreme Court has long recognized that individuals maintain a constitutional right to privacy visà-vis the government in information that they voluntarily expose to third parties for limited purposes.
+The New Jersey Supreme Court has long recognized that individuals maintain a constitutional right to privacy in information that they voluntarily expose to third parties for limited purposes.
 The United States Supreme Court has endorsed the same analysis, most recently when addressing cellphone location data.
 Jackson's case only comes out differently if pretrial detainees relinquish all privacy rights, in relation to everyone, when they walk through the jailhouse gates.
-Under the privacy analysis commanded by both the United States and New Jersey Constitutions, they do not.
+As a matter of settled law, they do not.

-Here, that analysis applies a fortiori because recorded phone calls do more than imply some underlying expressive or associational act, as cell phone location data, bank records, or Internet Service Provider subscription information might.
+Here, these principles apply a fortiori because recorded phone calls do more than just imply some underlying expressive or associational act.
 They are expressive and associational acts themselves.
 Moreover, a pretrial detainee's calls to friends and family may contain information about strategy and trial preparation protected by the Fifth and Sixth Amendments.
 And not only does capturing these conversations entail a high degree of intrusion, but the State's investigative interests supporting this intrusion are diminished.
 Uniquely, both the call and caller are captive.
 The calls are recorded and preserved, making them unlikely to disappear, degrade, or be destroyed before a warrant can be secured.
 The caller will not, but in the rarest cases, present an imminent threat to public safety while incarcerated.
-There is no reason to categorically dispense with the warrant requirement for access to jail calls.
+There is no reason to dispense with the warrant requirement for access to jail calls.
 The trial court recognized this and the Court should affirm its conclusion.